Aldaviva/Fail2Ban4Win/Readme.md

 In this example, we will go through the process of creating an event for Windows OpenSSH sshd.
 This event is already supported in the example configuration file, but the following process covers all of the necessary steps to add any other event.

 1. Ensure OpenSSH Server is installed and running in Windows.
+    - Install the [latest sshd version from Microsoft's PowerShell/Win32-OpenSSH](https://github.com/PowerShell/Win32-OpenSSH/releases), which has important security fixes that are often missing from the older built-in version below (for Terrapin, VerifyHostKeyDNS, and DoS attacks).
+    - Otherwise, install OpenSSH Server in the Windows Settings app (`explorer.exe ms-settings:optionalfeatures`):
+        - **Windows 10**: System › Optional features › Add a feature › OpenSSH Server
+        - **Windows 11**: System › Optional features › View features › See available features › OpenSSH server
-    1. Run `explorer.exe ms-settings:optionalfeatures` or go to Settings › Apps › Apps & features › Manage optional features.
-    1. Click Add a feature or View features.
+        - **Windows Server 2019**: Apps › Apps & features › Manage optional features › Add a feature › OpenSSH Server
-    1. Install OpenSSH Server.
+        - **Windows Server 2022**: Apps › Apps & features › Optional features › Add a feature › OpenSSH Server
+        - **Windows Server 2025**: OpenSSH Server is preinstalled, so start the `sshd` service and set its startup type to Automatic
 1. Open Event Viewer (`eventvwr.msc`).
 1. Find an instance of the event you want.
 If one doesn't exist, start an SSH client like [ssh](https://linux.die.net/man/1/ssh) or [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) and fail to authenticate on purpose.
     ![Event Viewer with OpenSSH failure event, General tab](https://i.imgur.com/YZsr8H5.png)